MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// By default this is set to `false`. pub empty_buffers_for_failed_ports: bool,

+    /// If the audio backend does not support fixed buffer sizes, use this as
+    /// the maximum size of the audio buffers passed to the process method.
+    ///
+    /// By default this is set to `1024`. pub max_buffer_size: usize,

     /// The size of the audio thread to stream handle message buffer.
     ///
     /// By default this is set to `512`.